gnuoyd/rope/README.md

     modifies and performs or suppresses rope insertions, deletions, et cetera, that overlap the zone.

-step: from the exterior of a zone to its interior, from the interior of a zone to its exterior, and across one UTF-16 code unit is one step
+boundary: the distance from the interior of a zone to its exterior, or vice
+    versa, is one boundary

+step: the distance of one boundary or across one UTF-16 code unit is
+    one step

+jot: the distance of one step or across one index is a jot

 index: a labeled entity embedded in a rope, or a `struct Rope.Index` identifying such an entity by its label.